 A Model of Hope and Opportunity

-The NeuroRelational Model is a powerful, positive, strength-based model.
-The primary purpose of this model is to provide a way for those of us working with children and youth to address and fulfill their needs by tapping into the power of relationships.
+The NeuroTransactional Model is powerful, positive and strength-based.
+The primary purpose of this model is to provide a way for those of us working with children and youth to address and fulfill their needs by tapping into the power of relationships and harnessing the possibilities of an ever-changing brain with the hope of transforming lives.
 Relationships involve transactions that continually impact experience and development across the lifespan of everyone involved, and they can become a powerful opportunity for transformation.
-Everyone, even our most troubled children and youth, should be hopeful that they would thrive, not only as individuals, but also as a part of a larger community.
+Everyone, even our most troubled children and youth, should be hopeful that they would thrive, not only as individuals but also as a part of a larger community.
 We see transformation as an integrative process.
 Focusing on the various biological, regulatory, relational, ecological, cultural, and academic needs that may be lacking or missing, therapeutic helpers and youth work together to understand how people and ecologies in their life can better meet those needs.